-The Sony Alpha A7 II and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in November 2014 and July 2017.
+The Sony Alpha A7 II and the Nikon D850 are two digital cameras that were officially introduced, respectively, in November 2014 and July 2017.
 The A7 II is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Nikon D850

-The physical size and weight of the Sony A7 II and the Nikon D850 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Sony A7 II and the Nikon D850 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (48 percent) than the Sony A7 II.
 Moreover, the D850 is substantially heavier (68 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.